Visiting Rapid City, SD in the Winter

 The Dahl Arts Center

-Located in downtown Rapid City, The Dahl is a Rapid City’s art center for contemporary visual arts, art education and performing arts.
+Located in downtown Rapid City, The Dahl is Rapid City’s art center for contemporary visual arts, art education and performing arts.
 Here you’ll find several art galleries, an interactive children’s gallery and the Cyclorama Mural of American History.

 We are not typically huge art gallery fans, but with limited things to do in the winter, we decided to check it out.
 And, since admission is free, we figured we had nothing to lose.